google/closure-templates/documentation/reference/functions.md

 Checks whether a string contains a particular substring.

-Also callable as deprecated global function: `strContains(str, subStr)`

 ### `str.endsWith(subStr[, length])` {#string_endsWith}

 Checks whether a string ends with a particular substring.
 If length is provided,